HelenPixels/voxelartassets/README.md

 Try to keep things organized.
-Add a 4 Dig UID to the end of asset names on assets you add to let others know who added it.
+Add a 3-5 Digit ID(or what ever you like) to the end of asset names on assets you add. (to let others know who added it.)

+examples; assetname-dro.txt, assetname-helen.ogg

 Thanks! :)